 How can you run an international dance festival with participants from all over the world without causing devastating ecological effects?
-We strongly believe that we have a responsibility to develop more sustainable alternatives for international touring and production that still allow us to come together, to celebrate, to experience art and culture, to enter into dialogue with one another.
+We strongly believe that we have a responsibility to develop more sustainable alternatives for international producing and touring that still allow us to come together, to celebrate, to experience art and culture, and enter into dialogue with one another.

-In light of this, the issues of sustainability and ecology have become increasingly central to our work, particularly in view of climate change.
-The following policies, already implemented in the recent years, will also be realised in 2025:
+In light of this, questions around ecological sustainability have become increasingly central to our work, particularly in view of climate change.
+The following policies, already implemented in the recent years, will also be realised in 2026:

 Mobility & Transport